vishalbshira/Data-Science/README.md

-In this repository, I have implmented few algorithms for regression and classification.
+In this repository, I have implmented few algorithms using regression and classification.

 Air Quality prediction regression model is implemented with two algorithms.
 1. Random Forest Regression